-Ancient Castles in La Rioja, Spain
+Things to Do in La Rioja, Spain

-Battle of The Wine!
+2. Battle of The Wine

 Participants dress in a white t-shirt and red neck scarf, making them easy to identify.
 Equip yourself with a super soaker, bug spray or even a bucket and get stuck in with the best of them.
 It’s less touristy than the famous tomato festival and highly recommended.